crastoru/wilds-geoshift/README.md

 - To run inference, use the `--checkpoint` to pass in a path to the Lightning module checkpoint.
 - `--loc-encoder-weights` should be the path to the SatCLIP location encoder weights.
 It is required for loading SatCLIP.
-- `--configs` should be specified as described in the previous section.
+- `--config` should be specified as described in the previous section.